ClouDesire/docusaurus/docs/onboarding.md

 The next step is to define the quantity ranges and their pricing.
 Go to the "_Extra Resources Values_" section and fill:

 * _Resource Name_: select from the combo-box on the left a previously created Extra Resource
 * _Min_: Start quantity for the current interval (should not overlap the previous one)
-* _Max_: End quantity for the current interval (may be empty for infinite)
+* _Max_: End quantity for the current interval (may be empty for infinite in the last range, for infinity)
 * _Step_: should be greater than 1.
 Decide which are the effective quantities inside the specified interval that are selectable by customers (e.g. with an interval from 0 to 100 and a step of 5, customer can buy a quantity of 0 or 5